 A worrying precedent is set in the viral TED Talk and upcoming book starring a survivor of rape and the man who abused her.

 A worrying precedent is set in the viral TED Talk and upcoming book starring a survivor of rape and the man who abused her; if a rapist shows up at your door it's their right to be forgiven.
+Now he's being given a platform at an International Women's Day event in London.
 Liv Wynter explains her issue with the idea of a 'Good' and 'Bad' survivor.

 My Facebook timeline can often be a hostile place.
 For every uplifting shared video and inspiring call to arms, there is bound to be something that is upsetting, triggering and difficult for me to deal with.

 Recently, the story of Thordis Elva and her rapist Tom Stranger appeared as the top post in every newsfeed refresh, neatly packaged into a TTD talk and a launch of their co-produced book.
 For those who missed it, Tom Stranger raped his then-girlfriend Thordis Elva during high school.
 Thordis reached out to Tom years later through a series of letters, and they eventually arranged to meet.

 Now they’ve launched South of Forgiveness, the book plugged in the talk and currently touring the literary circuit.
 The book itself looks at Thordis’ rape from “both perspectives”, that of the perpetrator and the survivor, now given equal weight, space and time.